zeljkoobrenovic/grounded-architecture/_site/manuscript/2022-07-13-human-decisions.md

 Navigating the complex landscape of human biases and decision-making limitations is an ongoing journey rather than a one-time task.
 Outcome bias can lead us to mistakenly **attribute success to skill instead of luck**, while hindsight bias may convince us that past decisions were obviously flawed.
 Additionally, confirmation bias can **blind us to important evidence**.
 Indecision and excessive reliance on intuition can stall our progress or lead us down the wrong path.

 To reduce the negative impact of these biases, it is helpful to **actively document our decision-making processes**, encourage open discussions, and welcome diverse perspectives.
 Group decision-making can help mitigate individual biases, but it requires **intentional structure** to be effective.
 By adopting a balanced approach—one that values intuition informed by experience while rigorously checking against objective data and alternative viewpoints—we can empower teams to make consistently better decisions.
-Ultimately, this appraoch leads to more successful outcomes and sustainable growth.
+Ultimately, this approach leads to more successful outcomes and sustainable growth.

+For architects, this is one of the clearest links between the human side of the work and the structural side of the work.
+Data, collaboration, and operating models improve decisions only when people use them with discipline and self-awareness.
+Better architecture therefore depends not only on better systems, but also on better judgment.

+It also sets up a later theme of the manuscript: once we understand the human biases behind decisions, we can think more clearly about how decision intelligence, data, and organizational design should support better choices rather than merely produce more analysis.

 ## Questions to Consider
+Use the following questions to reflect on how people in your organization actually make decisions and where that process breaks down.

 * *How do your personal biases, such as outcome, hindsight, and confirmation bias, influence your decision-making process?
 Can you identify a recent decision where these biases might have played a role?*
 * *Reflect on a situation where the outcome was bad, but the quality of your decision-making process was solid.
 How did you respond to this outcome, and what lessons did you learn?*